fbpx

 After your night in Sarria, expect a calm walk through pretty villages and quaint hamlets under the shade of oak trees and along quiet country roads.
 Along the way, you will spot many Galician traditional ‘hórreos’ or granaries.

 We will walk at our own pace in a contemplative and joyful way.
-Remember this is your Camino!
+Remember, this is your Camino!
 Walking alone sometimes is recommended.
 We will walk together or in small groups at other times – often in quiet contemplation, saying the rosary, praying, or even singing!
-We have a full-time Camino guide with us, and our luggage will be transferred by van, from one hotel to the next.
+We have a full-time Camino guide with us, and our luggage will be transferred by van from one hotel to the next.
 You will carry your water and snacks.
-Don’t worry, if you ever feel too tired to walk- our bus will trail us and be available as transportation to our next hotel.
+Don’t worry if you ever feel too tired to walk- our bus will trail us and be available to transport you to our next hotel.

 We will have dinner and overnight in the small village of Morgade.